 Dressed in a traditional nightgown, he addressed his killers lodged on the ground floor, “What are you here for?”
 One foot-soldier stared directly in the Bangabandhu’s eyes, and shouted, “(We are here) For you!”
 Mujib taunted the would-be assassin, and said, “Haa! the Pakistan army could not kill me, how dare you do it!”
 And then happened, what has been narrated above.

-Ironically, a little less than a year ago, when the Pakistan army came to arrest Sheikh Mujibur Rahman from his Dhanmondi residence in Dhaka, he was respectfully escorted away to West Pakistan.
+Ironically in early 1971, when the Pakistan army came to arrest Sheikh Mujibur Rahman from his Dhanmondi residence in Dhaka, he was respectfully escorted away to West Pakistan.
 When his own army came, they killed him and his entire family.

 It is said that assassins of Sheikh Mujibur Rahman had earlier approached an ‘Andha Hafiz’ (blind old holy man) in Chittagong, for his blessings, before they executed their plan.
 The Hafiz gave them a talisman.
 Later, he is said to have remarked, “Do whatever you want.
 But make sure, Islam does not get in danger in Bangladesh.”